 End time: 11.00 am GMT

-Please check with your IT department if your firewall and computer settings support web session participation (the programme GotoTraining/GotoWebinar is used for this online training).
+Please check with your IT department if your firewall and computer settings support web session participation (the programme GoToWebinar/GoToTraining is used for this online training).
 Please also make sure that you are joining the web session with a stable internet connection.

 - Cyber risk management

 - Introduction to cyber insurance